-Q: Please tell us a little bit about yourself and your background, and what brought you to the ILI fellowship?
+Q: Please tell us a little bit about yourself and your background, and what brought you to the ILI leadership program?
 Why did you apply and what were you hoping to get from it?

 A: Firstly, I’m joining you today from Kulin Country, in so-called Melbourne, so-called Australia.
 And in terms of my background, my family’s part of the global Chinese Indonesian diaspora and I have quite a large extended family in Ohlone Country in California.
 And my grandmother is actually buried in California, as well.
 She was the first person in our family to migrate, and settle in California, in 1979.
 And then she brought over five out of her six children, who are my aunties and my uncle, and then their respective partners, ex-partners, and my cousins.
 It basically grew from there.
 So I suppose that’s my connection to Turtle Island – to the US.